Install Quake 3 Server Using Docker Compose

 - TCP port 27960 - for Quake 3 gaming servers, used for connecting clients to the server.

-We connect to the server on which Quake 3 Server is planned to be installed.
+Connect to the box where Quake 3 Server is going to live.

 You can clone the repository using the command: